datanav/sesam-jira-currenttime-example/README.rst

 wait for several hours, you should use the management studio (which is running on `<http://localhost:9042/>`_) to start all the pipes with ids that starts with "jira-" or "currenttime-".
 Depending on the amount of data some of the pipes can take a long to run (minutes or hours).

+Optionally, you can also start the webserver that provides cvs-files that are filtered to only return information relevant to the currently logged in user.
+This is described in the `webserver README-file <./webserver/README.rst>`_.

 Output